hawtio/hawtio/docs/GetStarted.md

     features:addurl mvn:io.hawt/hawtio-karaf/1.4.48/xml/features
     features:install hawtio

-If you are using [Apache Karaf](http://karaf.apache.org/) 2.3.3 or newer then you can use 'features:chooseurl' which is simpler to do:
+If you are using [Apache Karaf](http://karaf.apache.org/) 2.x then you can use 'features:chooseurl' which is simpler to do:

     features:chooseurl hawtio 1.4.48
     features:install hawtio

 The hawtio console can then be viewed at [http://localhost:8181/hawtio/](http://localhost:8181/hawtio/).
 The default login for Karaf is karaf/karaf, and for ServiceMix its smx/smx.

+If you are using [Apache Karaf](http://karaf.apache.org/) 3.x or newer then you can use 'features:chooseurl' which is simpler to do:

+    feature:repo-add hawtio 1.4.48
+    feature:install hawtio

 **NOTE** if you are on ServiceMix 4.5 then you should install hawtio-core instead of hawtio, eg